ej2015/rest_api_client/README.md

 # VendorApiClient

-A client to subclass from, this gem implements the common HTTP verbs using Faraday to help reduce boiler plates.
+A base class implemented with Faraday, this gem provides some of the common features typically needed in a REST api client.

 ## Installation